mariapazpl/Patria/README.md

 ## Development Roadmap

-1. Refactor posts and comments into server.js to better simulate stateful behaviour
+1. Deploy website on AWS
-2. Store user and application data in a relational database as opposed to in memory on the API server
+2. Refactor posts and comments into server.js to better simulate stateful behaviour
-3. New feature to send email notifications for new posts/comments
+3. Store user and application data in a relational database as opposed to in memory on the API server
-4. Conduct formal usability studies to further improve the user experience and interface
+5. Conduct formal usability studies to further improve the user experience and interface

 ## Feedback and Contributions